You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 ...as FDB006.odb

-Select all of the data, and the field name cells.
+Select all of the data, and the row of cells with the field names.
 (Ctrl-A is the easy way to do this.
 Don't be alarmed by the fact that the whole sheet gets selected.... unless you have "stuff" on the sheet besides the data (and headings).)

 Go back to the database.
 Select "Tables" in the "Database" pane.